Chiral Gravitational Wave Background from Audible Axion via Nieh-Yan Term: Parameter and detectability analysis

 The axion-like mechanism with gravitational coupling through the Nieh-Yan term can effectively reduce the axion energy and generate a chiral gravitational wave background.
 The gravitational waves will alter the number of effective relativistic degrees of freedom $N_{\text{eff}}$, and the effective contribution is given by

 where $\rho_{\gamma}$ is the photon energy density.
 Ignoring the temperature dependence of the mass, $\Delta N_{\text{eff}}$ can be approximately expressed as~\cite{Agrawal:2017eqm}

-where $g_{*}$ represents the number of relativistic standard model degrees of freedom at the QCD phase transition. $a_{\text{b}}$ is the scale factor at which gravitational wave backreaction becomes significant for the axion.
+where $a_{\text{b}}$ is the scale factor at which gravitational wave backreaction becomes significant for the axion.
 The effective relativistic degrees of freedom have been constrained at $95\%$ confidence level to $\Delta N_{\text{eff}} \textless 0.3$~\cite{Planck:2018vyg}.
 In Table \ref{table1}, we numerically calculate $\Delta N_{\text{eff}}$ using equation \eqref{eff}, the specific values displayed remain below this upper limit.

 In Fig.~\ref{fig2}, we illustrate the evolution of normalized comoving energy densities with the optimal parameters of QCD2, which reduce the axion comoving energy density lower than current dark matter relic density and satisfy the constraints on effective relativistic degrees of freedom.
 It is evident that during the initial stage, the backreaction is weak, the oscillations remain stable, and the suppression of the comoving energy density of the axion is not significant.
 As the gravitational wave energy density increases, the backreaction effect gradually dominates, leading to the suppression of the comoving energy density of axions.